Walk the backbone of England from the Peak District to the Scottish Borders on Britain's first National Trail

 Steeped in history and traversing spectacular landscapes, the iconic Pennine Way stretches for 268 miles (435km) across England’s wild northern uplands.

-The route follows Britain’s rocky spine from the hills of the Derbyshire Peak District and the Yorkshire Dales, through the stunning Swaledale Valley, across the North Pennines and over Hadrian’s Wall in Northumberland to the Cheviot Hills, ending in the Scottish Borders in Kirk Yetholm.
+The route follows England’s rocky spine from the hills of the Derbyshire Peak District and the Yorkshire Dales, through the stunning Swaledale Valley, across the North Pennines and over Hadrian’s Wall in Northumberland to the Cheviot Hills, ending in the Scottish Borders in Kirk Yetholm.

 There are route descriptions in the Further Information section of this website.

 The Pennine Way was the first National Trail in England and is one of the UK’s most famous long-distance walks.
 Opened on 24th April 1965, it paved the way for public access to some of England’s wildest landscapes.